Community Supported Small Grants Program Guidelines

 How can I find out if my organisation is eligible to apply?

-If your organisation is new to the Walter & Eliza Hall Trust Community Supported Small Grants Program, you’ll need to contact us before making an application.
+If your organisation is new to the Walter & Eliza Hall Trust Community Supported Small Grants Program, please email us at info@wehalltrust.org.au to request registration.

 Where can I apply?